integreat-io/integreat/README.md

 endpoint id is supplied as an `endpoint` property of `payload`.

-By default, the returned data will be cast with default values, but set `onlyMappedValues: true` on the action payload to get only values mapped from the service data.
+By default, the returned data will be cast with default values, but set `returnNoDefaults: true` on the action payload to get only values mapped from the service data.

 #### `GET_UNMAPPED`